Edvard-exe/Edvard-exe/README.md

 <p align="left">

-- :rocket: I am an Aerospace Engineer who transitioning to a Data Scientist role:
+- :rocket: I am an Aerospace Engineer who transitioned to a Data Analyst role:
    - Fond of machine learning,
-   - Experienced at data manipulation, analysis and inferential statistics
+   - Experienced in data manipulation, analysis, and inferential statistics
    - Good at data visualization and storytelling;
  - :fire: Currently working on Early Wildfire detection project;
  - :handshake: Always ready to collaborate;